chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

 ### <a name="either-binding"></a>Binding

-[WARNING A Left and a Right do not handle arg-check the same way, for instance `WhenLeft` will check args when it is lefty, not when it is righty]
+[WARNING: Left's and Right's do not handle arg-check the same way, for instance `OnLeft` will check args when it is lefty, not when it is righty]

 --------------------------------------------------------------------------------